 Steven Verdile

-Steven is a designer and writer with Spinal Muscular Atrophy.
-He lives in New York City with his girlfriend, spending his mornings drinking iced coffee and his evenings binging television and going to see musicals.
-An advocate for authentic representation in media, he created The Squeaky Wheel to amplify disabled voices and bring humor to the nuances of living with a disability.
+Steven is a designer and humor writer with Spinal Muscular Atrophy.
+He lives in New York City, spending his mornings drinking iced coffee and his evenings binging television and going to see musicals.
+As an advocate for authentic representation in media, he created The Squeaky Wheel to amplify disabled voices, bring humor to the nuances of living with a disability, and express how comedy can be used as a force of social justice.

 Nimmy Dumm